-The SHSP implements FHWA's Safe System Approach framework to inform analysis of existing conditions and the development of strategies to improve traffic safety in Arizona.
-The Safe System Approach was integrated into the overall process of developing the SHSP to ensure all elements of roadway safety are accounted for.
+The SHSP adopts USDOT's Safe System Approach framework to inform analysis of existing conditions and the development of strategies to improve traffic safety in Arizona.
+The Safe System Approach was integrated into the overall process of developing the SHSP to account for all elements of traffic safety.

 Figure 5 shows the Safe System Approach 'wheel', which is based on a set of principles and elements intended to ensure that safety solutions are holistic and comprehensive.
 The Safe System Approach recognizes the likelihood of human error, accommodates human injury tolerance, and emphasizes a shared responsibility.
-The Safe System Approach has a vision of: